Casey Mears: Various teams (2010)

+Germain Racing (2010–2016)

 Mears stepped into his fourth car of the season at Atlanta in September, driving the No. 13 GEICO Toyota for Germain Racing.
 It was also announced in August 2010 that Mears would continue to drive this car for the remainder of the 2010 season and all of the 2011 season.
 Mears attempted to qualify for his initial Sprint Cup appearance with the team at Atlanta Motor Speedway for the September 5 Emory Healthcare 500.

 The 2011 season started off with his second DNQ at the Daytona 500.
 Due to two engines failing him during Speedweeks, Mears was unable to secure a position on the starting grid.
 Germain Racing secured sponsorship from GEICO and Hard Rock Vodka for a combined 29 races.
 Mears finished 31st in driver points.

 GEICO announced on January 6, 2012, that it signed a two-year deal with Mears and Germain.
 Germain also announced that the team was switching to Ford from Toyota for the 2012 season, gaining technical support from Roush Fenway Racing and engines from Roush-Yates.
 On August 24, 2012, Mears won the pole for the Irwin Tools Night Race due to the Friday qualifying session being rained out.
 Mears finished 30th in the final point standings.